-1. At approximately 11:00 am on drill day, a mock Tornado Warning will be issued by the Brownsville/Rio Grande Valley NWS.
-The mock warning will be in effect for the four-county area, as well as southern Zapata, and will only be issued through broad-cast on the NOAA Weather Radio All Hazards.
+1. At approximately 11:00 am on drill day, a mock Tornado Warning will be issued by the Brownsville/Rio Grande Valley NWS, in English and Spanish.
+The mock warning will be in effect for the four-county area, as well as southern Zapata, and will only be issued through broadcast on the NOAA All Hazards Weather Radio.
 We will use the code for the Routine Weekly Test (RWT) to issue this mock Tornado Warning.
 We will not activate the Emergency Alert System (EAS).
 The mock warning will be in effect for 15 minutes.